 The Bernese Oberland is in the southern end of the canton of Bern, Switzerland, and Iseltwald is a village located on the southern shore of Lake Brienz within the Bernese Oberland.

-When you arrive by car to Iseltwald you have to leave your car on a parking at the entrance of the village.
-Iseltwald is not a pedestrian village however only locals are allowed to circulate by car.
+When you arrive by car to Iseltwald you have to leave your car at the entrance of the village.
+Only locals are allowed to circulate by car.
 Once parked, you start walking down a small path winding through deep green fields and pretty little flower orchards until reaching the actual village.

 There are multiple ways to go from Iseltwald to Giessbach: by boat, by car or – if you are very brave – by foot.
-As the weather was so gorgeous we opted for the boat.
+We opted for the boat, as the weather was so gorgeous!

-After boarding a grand white and red painted period-style steamboat, and a 15-20 minutes mini-cruise, you reach the hamlet of Giessbach, also on the shores of Lake Brienz.
+You start by boarding a grand white and red painted period-style steamboat.
+And after a 15-20 minutes mini-cruise, you reach the hamlet of Giessbach.

 Giessbach is home to two national historical landmarks: the Grand Hotel Giessbach and its neighbouring waterfall.

 If the “Belle Epoque” era is your favourite, you’ll love the Grand Hotel Giessbach!
-The actual main building was built in the late 19th century and by the 1910s, the Grandhotel Giessbach had become the meeting point for global royalty and high society.
+The main building was built in the late 19th century.
+By the 1910s, the Grandhotel Giessbach had become the meeting point for global royalty and high society.

-The other landmark in Giessbach is its waterfall, tumbling in 14 stages, over a length of 500 meters and out of the high valleys of the Faulhorn area down to Lake Brienz.
+The other landmark in Giessbach is its waterfall.
+It’s cascading over a length of 500 meters, down to Lake Brienz.

-Following a narrow path along the watercourse you can climb up the 14 stages (if you are very brave) or just stop at one of the first sections where the path will take you behind the cascade and where you’ll have a full-on view of the hotel.
+Following a narrow path along the watercourse you can climb up the 14 levels up to its top.
+But, if you feel more “lazy”, stop at one of the first levels where the path will take you behind the cascade.
+There you’ll have a full-on view of the hotel.

 So, if you want to discover poster-perfect Switzerland visit Iseltwald and the Bernese Oberland.
 You won’t be disappointed!